veysiertekin/turkish-noun-cases/README.md

 When speaking to someone, we have to add some extensions to the name.
 These extensions changes according to vowels, ending with non-vowel characters etc.

-Project provides those turkish noun case conversions for using in forms, mailings.
+Provides turkish noun case conversions for using in forms, mailings.

 for detail: [Turkish Grammar](https://en.wikipedia.org/wiki/Turkish_grammar)